 Unlawful Absence First Notification/Action

-Letter sent to parent/guardian outlining Pennsylvania School code provisions for school attendance and the Western Wane School District policy.
+- Letter sent to parent/guardian outlining Pennsylvania School Code provisions for school attendance and the Western Wayne School District attendance policy.

 Unlawful Absence Second Notification/Action